kruug/manjarno/README.md

-the system updates, they reinstall some packages to "fix" issues and they use the `--no-confirm` flag (force) everytime they do so and various other odd sequence of commands which are just as bad, if not more.
+the system updates, they reinstall some packages to "fix" issues and they use the `--no-confirm` flag (force) everytime they do so and various other odd sequence of commands which are just as bad, if not more [3].

 In an update, password less updates in pamac (Manjaro's AUR helper) were sneaked in and from the look in the issue [4] made concerning this, the change was made to look like a "feature".
 This is a major security issue considering that packages in AUR are not checked by Arch Linux maintainers (and Manjaro does not maintain its own either).
-Some AUR packages were found to be malware in the past.
+Some AUR packages were found to be malware in the past [19].
 So think about a casual user (Manjaro's target demographic are not really power users) installing a harmless-looking AUR package that could potentially mess their system!